Language-Based Protocol Testing: Introduction

-When generating strings, the fuzzer must ensure that they \emph{satisfy} the constraints; this can be done using symbolic execution~\cite{steinhofel2022input} or evolutionary algorithms~\cite{zamudio2025fandango}.
-However, constraints can also serve as \emph{oracles;} here, the fuzzer \emph{checks} if the constraints are satisfied.
+At the same time, \emph{constraints} over grammar elements serve to specify details of the input format (as in \Cref{eq:hostname}), but can also serve as \emph{oracles,} having the fuzzer \emph{checks} if the constraints are satisfied.
 In our \SMTP example, the constraint $ \server \nonterm{error} \any \notin \nonterm{start} $ expresses the set of interactions without server errors.
-If the server issues an \nonterm{error} message, this violates the constraint; and thus, the interaction does not adhere to the protocol.
+If the server issues an \nonterm{error} message, this violates the constraint, and thus, the interaction does not adhere to the protocol specification.

-If constraints are Turing-universal, they can express any computable property; and in principle, one could thus express (or actually implement) any protocol as a single constraint.
-This, however, would not be different from implementing a protocol-specific fuzzer or parser.
-In practice, it is much more effective to specify an \IO grammar for the syntax of a protocol, and constraints for its (typically few) semantic properties.

-To the best of our knowledge, this paper presents \emph{the first formal foundation that can model real-world protocols in all details.} Specifically, we make the following contributions:
+If constraints are Turing-complete, they can express any computable property; and in principle, one could thus express (or actually implement) any protocol as a single constraint.
+This, however, would not be different from implementing a protocol-specific fuzzer and/or parser in code.
+In practice, it is much easier to specify an \IO grammar for the \emph{syntax} of a protocol, and declarative \emph{constraints} for its (typically few) semantic properties.
+To the best of our knowledge, this paper presents \emph{the first formal foundation that can be used for testing real-world protocols in all details.}